SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_linux.rst

 The ODBC driver for Windows is provided as a shared library.

-This tutorial shows you how to install and configure ODBC on Linux.
+This tutorial shows how to install and configure ODBC on Linux.

 .. contents:: In this topic:
    :local: